Materialize

 Before the update the view had 132 edge updates

-Before the update the materialized view had 132 edge updates
+Before the update the materialized graph had 132 edge updates

-After the update the materialized view had 132 edge updates
+After the update the materialized graph had 133 edge updates